-The Centre for Environmental and Climate Research (CEC) welcomes junior and senior scientists, both women and men, who participate at the CEC to join the society of CEC Fellows (CEC Kollegium).
+The Centre for Environmental and Climate Research (CEC) welcomes junior and senior scientists to join the society of CEC Fellows (CEC Kollegium).

 What is the purpose of CEC Fellows?

 The vision of CEC is to significantly contribute to establishing Lund University as a major national and international hub and knowledge actor of integrated environmental and climate science, adding to, building on, and promoting the high-quality disciplinary research at the wider Lund University.
 The development of advanced cross-disciplinary interactions requires dedicated time, resources and, above all, a long-lasting commitment.

 Scientists who are affiliated with the CEC, or are involved in related activities, constitute a major body of expertise not only on an individual basis but also collectively.
 A society of CEC Fellows (sv: CEC Kollegium) creates a direct arena for efficient interaction among the participating scientists, with the CEC Steering Group and the CEC-related Boards.
 The expected outcome is that the CEC Fellows will provide valuable input that will serve to strengthen the overall strategic research on environment and climate and Lund University.

 By joining the society of CEC Fellows, you will be a part of: